 3. The South Node: Patterns You Default to Under Stress

-The South Node describes the energy and approach that comes most naturally often too naturally.
+The South Node describes the energy and approach that comes most naturally, often too naturally.
 It represents a well-worn groove of response that can feel like home but functions as a trap when relied upon under pressure.

 4. The Opposition Axis: What You Project